Defective Medical Device Attorney

 The first thing that a plaintiff needs to do when suing under a theory of product liability is to show that the product itself was actually defective.
 Just because a plaintiff was injured by a product does not automatically mean that it was defective.
 Proving a defect can occur automatically if it is shown that the product either differs from the manufacturer’s “intended result” or that it differs from the manufacturer’s other products.
 A plaintiff could also show that the manufacturer was negligent.
 Of course, the plaintiff must show that there has been no change in the product since it left the manufacturer’s possession.
 In addition, if a plaintiff can show that a product did not perform as safely as an ordinary customer would have expected or if the inherent risk in the design outweighs the benefits, then they can prove a defect.

 If a defect can be proven, then the plaintiff must show that the defect was the actual cause of their injuries.
+In other words the medical device failure must be the actual cause of the injuries and damages.
 It does not matter whether the manufacturer was negligent because the defect is proof enough that the manufacturer has done something wrong.
 In other words, a defect would ordinarily make a manufacturer strictly liable absent intervening factors.
 Manufacturers can then try to show that they are not liable notwithstanding any defect.
 For example, the plaintiff could have misused the product.
 Alternatively, someone else could have had possession of the product between the time of manufacture or purchase and caused the defect.
 One particular defense that is applicable to the medical devices area of product liability is that the particular risk of harm was neither known nor knowable in light of the scientific knowledge that was available at the time of manufacture.
 When a plaintiff is able to recover, damages may include lost wages, pain and suffering, medical bills, compensation for injuries as well as punitive damages.

 In order to best understand how these theories apply to the medical devices field, it is instructive to focus on several of the major products liability cases in this area.
 Perhaps the largest medical device litigation of all-time has been the transvaginal mesh litigation.
 Transvaginal mesh was an implant designed to treat certain pelvic disorders and incontinence among women.
 However, a large percentage of women who received this medical implant have reported being injured.
 One of the more prevalent injuries has been the mesh cutting through the skin and causing infection.
 Many women have required multiple rounds of surgeries to deal with the defective mesh.
 There are four primary manufacturers of the mesh.
 Each of them have faced numerous lawsuits.
 Many of these lawsuits have focused on strict products liability.
 Other suits have alleged that the product was defective or was not tested appropriately and sufficiently.
 Finally, these manufacturers have been found liable on the grounds that they did not warn physicians of the inherent risks of these products before they sold the products for use.
 Multimillion dollar verdicts against the manufacturers in these cases have become commonplace.
 Boston Scientific has faced the most lawsuits in this area with close to 50,000 suits filed against it.